-I would like to thank everyone who supports my little studio as well as Polish companies and craftsmen with whom I work by shopping fabrics, textiles and other items in my shop.
+I would like to thank everyone who supports my little studio as well as Polish companies and craftsmen with whom I work by shopping fabrics, textiles and other products made by us in Merely Susan shop.

 My name is Zuzanna.
 I am a Polish designer who have a small studio in the heart of the country, as well as a student of the Faculty of Architecture at the Warsaw University of Technology.

-Flowers (especially the native ones) and nature are my main inspirations.
+Flowers (especially the native as well as small and wild ones) and nature are my main inspirations.
 My work is also influenced by the Arts and Craft movement, with William Morris in the center as well as Scandinavian design and Japanese art.

 I like the artisanal creation process that helps me create thoughtful and refined in detail pattern designs.
 I hand-paint all the patterns in real-scale with watercolor and gouache.